The Nationalist's Delusion

 In February 2016, Trump was asked by a different CNN host about the former Klan leader’s endorsement of his Republican presidential bid.

 “Well, just so you understand, I don’t know anything about David Duke.
 Okay?,” Trump said.
 “I don’t know anything about what you’re even talking about with white supremacy or white supremacists.
-So, I don’t know.”
+So I don’t know.”

 Less than three weeks before the 2016 presidential election, Donald Trump declared himself “the least racist person you have ever met.”

-Even before he won the presidency, the United States was consumed by a debate over the nature of his appeal.
+Even before he won, the United States was consumed by a debate over the nature of his appeal.
 Was racism the driving force behind Trump’s candidacy?
-If so, how could Americans, the vast majority of whom say that they oppose racism, back a racist candidate?
+If so, how could Americans, the vast majority of whom say they oppose racism, back a racist candidate?

 During the final few weeks of the campaign, I asked dozens of Trump supporters about their candidate’s remarks regarding Muslims and people of color.
-I wanted to understand how these average Republicans—those who would never read the neo-Nazi website The Daily Stormer or go to a Klan rally at a Confederate statue—had nevertheless embraced a campaign that demonized religious and ethnic minorities.
-What I found was that Trump embodied his supporters’ most profound beliefs—combining an insistence that discriminatory policies were necessary with vehement denials that policies discriminate and absolute outrage that the question would even be asked.
+I wanted to understand how these average Republicans—those who would never read the neo-Nazi website The Daily Stormer or go to a Klan rally at a Confederate statue—had nevertheless embraced someone who demonized religious and ethnic minorities.
+What I found was that Trump embodied his supporters’ most profound beliefs—combining an insistence that discriminatory policies were necessary with vehement denials that his policies would discriminate and absolute outrage that the question would even be asked.

-Yet it was not just Trump’s supporters who were in denial about what they were voting for, but Americans across the political spectrum, who, as had been the case with Duke’s rise, searched desperately for any alternative explanation—outsourcing, anti-Washington anger, economic anxiety—other than the one staring them in the face.
+It was not just Trump’s supporters who were in denial about what they were voting for, but Americans across the political spectrum, who, as had been the case with those who had backed Duke, searched desperately for any alternative explanation—outsourcing, anti-Washington anger, economic anxiety—to the one staring them in the face.
 The frequent postelection media expeditions to Trump country to see whether the fever has broken, or whether Trump’s most ardent supporters have changed their minds, are a direct outgrowth of this mistake.
-His most ardent supporters will not change their minds because this is what they always wanted: a president who embodies the rage they feel toward those they hate and fear, while reassuring them that that rage is nothing to be ashamed of.
+These supporters will not change their minds, because this is what they always wanted: a president who embodies the rage they feel toward those they hate and fear, while reassuring them that that rage is nothing to be ashamed of.

-“I believe that everybody has a right to be in the United States no matter what your color, no matter what your race, your religion, what sex you prefer to be with, so I’m not against that at all, but I think that some of us just say racial statements without even thinking about it,” a customer-care worker named Pam—who like several people I spoke to, declined to give her last name—told me at a rally in Pennsylvania.
+“I believe that everybody has a right to be in the United States no matter what your color, no matter what your race, your religion, what sex you prefer to be with, so I’m not against that at all, but I think that some of us just say racial statements without even thinking about it,” a customer-care worker named Pam—who, like several people I spoke with, declined to give her last name—told me at a rally in Pennsylvania.
 However, she also defended Trump’s remarks on race and religion explicitly when I asked about them.
 “I think the other party likes to blow it out of proportion and kind of twist his words, but what he says is what he means, and it’s what a lot of us are thinking.”

-Most Trump supporters I spoke to were not people who thought of themselves as racist.
-Rather, they saw themselves as antiracist, as people who held no hostility toward religious and ethnic minorities whatsoever—a sentiment they projected onto the candidate they supported.
+Most Trump supporters I spoke with were not people who thought of themselves as racist.
+Rather, they saw themselves as antiracist, as people who held no hostility toward religious and ethnic minorities whatsoever—a sentiment they projected onto their candidate.

 “I don’t feel like he’s racist.
 I don’t personally feel like anybody would have been able to do what he’s been able to do with his personal business if he were a horrible person,” Michelle, a stay-at-home mom in Virginia, told me.

-Far more numerous and powerful than the extremists who have drawn headlines in Berkeley and Charlottesville since Trump’s election, these Americans, who would never think of themselves as possessing racial animus, voted for a candidate whose ideal vision of America excludes millions of fellow citizens because of their race or religion.
+Far more numerous and powerful than the extremists in Berkeley and Charlottesville who have drawn headlines since Trump’s election, these Americans, who would never think of themselves as possessing racial animus, voted for a candidate whose ideal vision of America excludes millions of fellow citizens because of their race or religion.

 The specific dissonance of Trumpism—advocacy for discriminatory, even cruel, policies combined with vehement denials that such policies are racially motivated—provides the emotional core of its appeal.
 It is the most recent manifestation of a contradiction as old as the United States, a society founded by slaveholders on the principle that all men are created equal.